Details and findings of the fourth full meeting of the SIFoCC membership which took place 20-21 October 2022 hosted by Sydney.

-Details and findings of the second meeting of the SIFoCC membership which took place 11-12 March 2021 hosted by Singapore.
+Details and findings of the third full meeting of the SIFoCC membership which took place 11-12 March 2021 hosted by Singapore.

 Details and findings of the inaugural meeting of the SIFoCC membership which took place 4-5 May 2017 in London.

 The first edition of the SIFoCC Multilateral Memorandum on Enforcement of Commercial Judgments for Money was published in summer 2019.
 In it, Commercial Courts outline the way in which the judgment of one jurisdiction can be enforced in another.
 The revised 2nd edition, published in April 2021, contains new entries from Brazil, Jamaica, Japan, Kenya, South Korea and a commentary produced by an International Working Group that distills the common themes.

 The product of SIFoCC’s first international working group provides a succinct approach to what constitutes best practice in Case Management.
 Individual courts can use this to develop more particular approaches, rules or practice notes suitable for their individual requirements, situations, legislative contexts and circumstances.

 These documents detail the way courts from across the world are responding to the COVID 19 pandemic and is a collaborative effort of the SIFoCC membership.
 They provide a concise snap shot of the different ways in which justice systems have adapted in the current circumstances, and the future implications.
 May 2020

 Second SIFoCC COVID-19 Memorandum March 2021

 The Memorandum looks beyond the pandemic, to arrangements using technology that we might keep for the future because they improve justice.
 Like the First Memorandum, it has the benefit of contributions from across the global membership of SIFoCC.

 Materials from the 3rd full meeting of SIFoCC 11-12 March 2021